jszalkowski/dropwizard-sample-app/README.md

 A sample application built with [Dropwizard.io](http://dropwizard.io)

-Requirements for run this app:
+Requirements to run this app:

 * Java 7
 * Maven 3.2.x